fmagrini/bayesmaps/README.rst

    :alt: Bayesian MCMC with Transport Maps
    :width: 100%

-This repository stems from my recent research on accelerating Markov Chain Monte Carlo sampling using transport-map proposals.
+This repository stems from my recent research on accelerating Markov Chain Monte Carlo (MCMC) sampling using transport-map proposals.
 The method leverages **Optimal Transport Theory** to train an **Invertible Neural Network** that learns a mapping between a complex target distribution and a simpler reference distribution, such as a multivariate standard Gaussian.
-By drawing samples in the reference space and mapping them back onto the target space, the approach enables more efficient proposals in a **Metropolis-Hastings algorithm**.
+At each Markov chain step, samples are drawn in the reference space, mapped back onto the target space via the inverse transport map, and accepted or rejected based on a modified Metropolis-Hastings criterion.
+Preliminary results indicate that this approach is robust and enables more efficient proposals compared to baseline MCMC methods.

 **Note:** A paper detailing this work is in preparation, and the Python codes associated with this repository will be made public upon submission.